-Actively researching academic freedom, he is co-founder and co-Director, with Sandra Mathison and E. Wayne Ross, of the Institute for Critical Education Studies and co-Edits the Institute’s flagship journals Critical Education andWorkplace: A Journal for Academic Labor.
+With extensive expertise in critical university studies, Stephen is actively researching academic freedom.
+He is co-founder and co-Director, with Sandra Mathison and E. Wayne Ross, of the Institute for Critical Education Studies and co-Edits the Institute’s flagship journals Critical Education andWorkplace: A Journal for Academic Labor, one of the premiere journals in critical university studies.
 With Sandra and Wayne, he is an academic and citizen journalist posting and reporting at the ICES and Workplaceblogs, tweet streams, and timelines, and other media outlets.
 As media and technology specialist, he practices and teaches the democratic value of descriptive and evaluative opinion.

 In addition to the metaphysics of research, he is exploring the interconnections between digital media and learning within a how we learn media & technology (across the lifespan) framework.
 The emphasis is on design and engineering cognition.
 Other projects include books titled Technology, Religion, Spirituality and the Sacred, Techontologies: The Critical Ontology of Media and Technology, Twentieth Century Learning, andEducation, Medicine, and the Psy-ences.
 This fourth book includes a major article titled “Medical Liberty” published in the December 2008 issue of the Journal of Medical Humanities.
 Recent major articles or chapters include an analysis of the critique of critique (a la Latour and Ranciere) in The New Critiquette and Old Scholactivism: A Petit Critique of Academic Manners, Managers, Matters, and Freedom and an entirely new paradigm for new media and technologies in “Postliterate Machineries.”
 This latest chapter basically spells the end of new literacies.
 Stephen has also published a popular textbook titled Advanced Teaching Methods for the Technology Classroom (2007) and a collection of essays on the critical theory of design and technology education.
 Recent articles appear in the History of Education Quarterly (e.g., “Preschools for Science,” award winning article with Penney Clark and Mona Gleason), History of Psychology, Technology and Culture and the International Journal of Technology and Design Education.